-- Back up your photos and videos online or on an external drive, and delete them from your device for freeing up space in Android.
+- Back up your photos and videos online or on an external drive and delete them from your device to stop storage space from running out on Android phone.

 If you prefer cloud storage, Android phones usually come with the Google Photos app but you can go with a different one.
 To begin the backup using Google Photos, do the following:

 2. Use Google Photos App to Backup Photos and Save Phone Memory

 - Launch the Goofle Photos app and sign in, and the app then prompts you to select which quality you want to store your pictures in.
 The two options for quality comprise “Original” and “High” quality.

 - In the case of original quality, the app uploads your images and videos the exact way you took them – no changes in size or resolution.
 This takes up space in your Google Drive, which provides only 15 GB.
 Purchase more space if you want to keep the files in their original condition.
 On the other hand, if you select high quality, the tool compresses images to a certain degree.
 This reduces the file size but doesn’t compromise too much on quality – good enough for sharing and posting on social media.
 However, if you like, you can upload selected photographs to Google Drive manually to preserve them in all their glory.